A Baggywrinkle begins life as a woven "sinnet" which is shown here in a loose coil.

-On traditional sailing vessels (gaff rigs, schooners, tall ships, etc.) it's common to have multiple sets of baggywrinkles all throughout the standing and running rigging... anywhere that a sail might otherwise rub against wire, seizings, blocks, ratlines, etc.
+A Baggywrinkle consists of a woven "sinnet" which is wrapped in a tight spiral to form a cylinder-shaped "bristle brush" in the rigging.
+On traditional sailing vessels it's common to have multiple sets of baggywrinkles all throughout the standing and running rigging... anywhere that a sail might otherwise rub against wire, seizings, blocks, ratlines, etc.

-Offshore cruising vessels sometimes use baggywrinkles too, because in many cases they provide better sail protection aloft than store-bought alternatives like spreader boots, shroud rollers or multiple layers of rigging tape.
-On a modern rig, they are frequently installed at the spreaders and aft lower shrouds to prevent mainsail chafe on a downwind run.
+Today's offshore cruising vessels will sometimes use a few sets of baggywrinkles too, because in many cases they provide better sail protection aloft than store-bought alternatives like spreader boots, shroud rollers or multiple layers of rigging tape.
+On a modern rig, they are sometimes installed at the spreaders and aft lower shrouds to prevent mainsail chafe on a broad reach or dead run.
 Cutter rigged vessels might install them on standing backstays.

 In theory, baggywrinkles could be made out of most any rope (nylon, dacron...).
 But ask any 'old-timer' and he'll explain that baggywrinkles aren't supposed to be droopy or soft, or else they'll get pushed flat by the sail... which is self-defeating and greatly reduces the level of protection.
 So what normally makes a good handling rope for its soft handling and flexibility is the exact opposite of what makes a good baggywrinkle.